 Abenakis peoples

-He was never
+he was never

 captured